This is a collaborative post by Ellie Jo.

 Athletic clothing plays a huge part in your workout when you consider what material you’re using.
 For example cotton, a popular choice, absorbs moisture, so if it starts raining you’re going to be saturated.
 The same applies to if you excessively sweat, it’ll leave you feeling clammy.
 A material like nylon absorbs sweat, but then evaporates off the material’s surface, this can keep you from getting too clammy and wet and suits running and cycling.
 You perform better if you’re comfortable, and having the sweat lifted away ensures you are.
 There are many materials to consider, just choose what’s right for you and the exercise you’re completing.

 The right athletic gear can also offer protective qualities.
 If it’s cold, wear leggings or an over jacket.
 If it’s hot, use a cap to shield your head from the sun.
 There are many things to consider, but the right athletic equipment can make a huge difference to your workout and the wearing of it is certainly a confidence booster.
+For reviews on the best hiking short, head over to Gear Weare.

 Getting the right footwear can prove equally important, especially when there’s a lot of pressure going down through your body into your feet.
 This is nevermore true than in weightlifting.There are many weight lifting shoes for better results.
 Reviews can help you decide which to purchase, they don’t have to be super expensive ones, just the right kind of footwear can make a huge difference.
 If you overtrain, or instead don’t use recovery time appropriately you’ll end up giving yourself one of these injuries.
 Shoes can help support your feet and give it a spongier base from which to push instead of a hard floor.